-Locals To Protest Hollywood Street Honoring KKK's First Grand Wizard
+Locals to Protest Hollywood Street Honoring KKK's First Grand Wizard

 TicketsSat., Aug.
 5, 8:00pm

-The council also argued that the streets' names are in violation of Hollywood’s own naming policy and procedures.
-According to city guidelines: “The proposed name should not be associated with the support of discrimination, or considered derogatory or socially unacceptable.”

-With this in mind, Shevrin Jones, a Democratic member of the Florida House of Representatives, has also joined the movement to change the name of the streets and will be a speaker at the protest.
-"No city, state or government entity should be ok with symbols, names, or statues that represented a very divided time in our history," he said in a statement.
-"I call on the Hollywood City commission to do the right thing, #StandWithThePeople, and change the names."

-Also among those supporting the streets' renaming, though he will not be at the Wednesday event, is Scott D. McCoy, the senior policy counsel for the Southern Poverty Law Center.
+Also among those supporting the streets' renaming, though he will not be present at Wednesday's event, is Scott D. McCoy, the senior policy counsel for the Southern Poverty Law Center.

-The demonstration will begin at noon just outside Hollywood City Hall, and a news conference will be held at 12:45 p.m.
-Speakers include Jasmen Rogers (Community Organizer, Black Lives Matter Alliance Broward), Benjamin Israel (Community Organizer), Gene Tinnie (Historian), David Rosa (Pastor, Board Member of Hollywood African American Advisory Council), and others.
+The demonstration will begin at noon outside Hollywood City Hall (2600 Hollywood Blvd.), and a news conference will be held at 12:45 p.m.
+Speakers include Jasmen Rogers (community organizer, Black Lives Matter Alliance Broward), Benjamin Israel (community organizer), Gene Tinnie (historian), and David Rosa (pastor, board member of Hollywood African American Advisory Council).

 Get the ICYMI: Today's Top Stories Newsletter Our daily newsletter delivers quick clicks to keep you in the know